shengjiyang/labs-curriculum/Labs Curriculum/Sprint 1 - Planning a Project/Sprint Challenge 1.md

 ### Questions you need to answer

 1. Describe a technical decision you made.
 How did you make that decision?

+My Data Science colleagues and I decided to use a Pip Environment while including a global requirenments.txt file.

 2. What are some of the risks given the decision you made?

+Potentially slower API calls and slower app performance.

 3. What challenges do you foresee in using the architecture your team selected?

+One of us forgetting to update the requirenments.txt file, or conflicting versions of Python for Pipenv users.

 ## Prompt 3 - Professional Development